kvspeybr/Intro-to-Machine-Learning--in-healthcare/chapter3.md

 - Accuracy is a good metric for evaluating a ML model for balanced and imbalanced datasets
 - The accuracy would be higher if you set Benign tumors to 'True' and Malignant tumors to 'False' than in the opposite case
 - Accuracy on the test set is higher than on the training set
-- The number of False Positives is equal to the number of False Negatives
+- The number of malignant tumors that is correctly predicted as malignant in the test set is 53

 `@hint`